brncosta1/brncosta1/README.md

   🌱 I'm currently studying Python, Python APIs and Databases.

-  🔭 I am looking for my first job opportunity.
+  🔭 I am looking for my first job opportunity in the area.
 My dream is to one day work as a Python Full Stack Dev.
 </p>

 👨‍💻 More about me: